Are LUNA Bars Healthy? An Unbiased Review

 and the nutrition facts:

-It tastes like a lemon cookie and it is okay.
+This LUNA BAR tastes like a lemon cookie and it is okay.
 I think I would prefer a lemon cookie even though this is supposed to be good for me.
-Adding vitamins to something with 9 grams of sugar doesn't make it a healthy choice.
+Adding vitamins and protein to something with 9 grams of sugar doesn't make it a healthy choice.
 Sorry LUNA BAR.

 Overall, I would avoid these and go with a bar that is packed with dried fruit and nuts like a KIND bar.
 The KIND bars are still too big BUT some of them have 5 grams of sugar and they taste like real food.

 Have you tried LUNA BARS?
-What do you think?
+Are LUNA BARS healthy?

 Other posts you might like: